chaosphere2112/chaosphere2112.github.io/random.md

 <p>
 <img src="/assets/hopviz.png" width="180" height="180">
 </p>
-<p>[HopViz](/HopViz) is a thing I did a while back.
+<p><a href="/HopViz">HopViz</a> is a thing I did a while back.
 I scraped a ton of data from a variety of sources, and paired beer styles with the types of hops that were used in them.
 This is an interactive method for exploring that data.
 It's also from, like, 2016 or something.</p>